Jbleezy/BO2-Reimagined/README.md

 ## Weapons
 * Switch to melee weapon by pressing the Previous Scorestreak button (same button as the Time Bomb and Maxis Drone)
-* Inspect weapon by pressing the Alt Fire button
 * Snipers: increased zoom FOV from 15 to 25
 * Snipers: disabled scope sway
 * Grenades: improved projectile upward speed